The Ultimate Guide to Mobile Security: Defend Your Phone from Cyber Threats

 4. Avoid Public Wi-Fi for Sensitive Transactions

-Whenever possible, avoid conducting sensitive activities like online banking or shopping while connected to public Wi-Fi networks.
-If you must use a public network, consider using a Virtual Private Network (VPN) to encrypt your internet traffic and protect your data.
+Avoid conducting sensitive activities like online banking on public Wi-Fi networks.
+If necessary, use a Virtual Private Network (VPN) for encryption.

 5. Be Cautious with App Permissions